CrowdStrike/crimson-falcon/docs/ReconApi.md

 ids = ['inner_example'] # Array<String> | Notification IDs.

 begin
   # Get detailed notifications based on their IDs.
-These include the raw intelligence content that generated the match.
+These include the raw intelligence content that generated the match or part of it.
   result = api_instance.get_notifications_detailed_v1(ids)
   p result
 rescue Falcon::ApiError => e